-The Government have announced that the next Budget will take place on Wednesday 11 March 2020.
+The Chancellor of the Exchequer, Rishi Sunak, delivered his Budget statement on Wednesday 11 March 2020.

 The Budget and the Finance Bill are annual events, in part because income tax and corporation tax are annual taxes which have to be renewed by legislation each year.
 By contrast, most UK taxes including all indirect taxes, petroleum revenue tax and taxes on capital are ‘permanent’.

 In election years, after a change of Government, a Budget will usually be introduced by the incoming Chancellor of the Exchequer, even if the outgoing Chancellor has already delivered one.

 No Budget statement was delivered during 2019 - a Budget planned for the Autumn was cancelled due to the timing of the 2019 General Election.

 What happens in Parliament?

 The Chancellor of the Exchequer delivers his Budget statement to Members of Parliament in the House of Commons.
 The first part of the statement typically begins with a review of the nation's finances and the economic situation.
 The statement then moves on to proposals for taxation.

 Some measures, such as any changes to the rates of duty on alcohol and tobacco, come into effect on Budget day or soon after.